Wale Babalakin: Philanthropy

 Babalakin donated an 80-bed hostel to the University of Ilorin in the name of his father, Justice Bolarinwa Oyegoke Babalakin, and another in Ibogun, Ogun State, in memory of his mother, Ramotu Ibironke Babalakin.
 He also donated a 500-seat auditorium to the Moshood Abiola Polytechnic in memory of his mother.

 He treated 1,000 patients with various eye diseases in Aye daade Local Government, and a further 4,000 in Owo Local Government, under the foundation set up in memory of his late mother.

 He runs an elaborate scholarship scheme in and out of Nigeria with over 200 students in Nigeria and over 40 students abroad.

 Honours

-Dr. Babalakin was, in 2002, made a Senior Advocate of Nigeria (SAN).
+Babalakin was, in 2002, made a Senior Advocate of Nigeria (SAN).
 In 2007, he was conferred with the national honour of the Officer of the Federal Republic of Nigeria (OFR).
-On 21 December 2013, during the 90th anniversary of the Ansar Ud Deen Society of Nigeria, Dr. Wale Babalakin, along with other dignitaries including the Lagos State governor, Babatunde Fashola (SAN), was awarded the Merit Award for his contribution to the society and humanity in general.
+On 21 December 2013, during the 90th anniversary of the Ansar Ud Deen Society of Nigeria, Babalakin, along with other dignitaries including the Lagos State governor, Babatunde Fashola (SAN), was awarded the Merit Award for his contribution to the society and humanity in general.

 Personal life

-Dr. Babalakin is married to Olugbolahan Babalakin, also a lawyer.
+Babalakin is married to Olugbolahan Babalakin, also a lawyer.
 They have children.